thrasher-corp/gocryptotrader/engine/datahistory_manager.md

   + If it fails, the next attempt will be after the `checkInterval` has finished again.
   + The errors for retrieval failures are stored in the database, allowing you to understand why a certain chunk of time is unavailable (eg exchange downtime and missing data)
 + All results are saved to the database, the data history manager will analyse all results and ready jobs for the next round of processing

-## How do I add a job?
-+ First ensure that the data history monitor is enabled, you can do this via the config (see table `dataHistoryManager` under Config parameters below), via run time parameter (see table Application run time parameters below) or via the RPC command `enablesubsystem --subsystemname="data_history_manager"`
-+ The simplest way of adding a new data history job is via the GCTCLI under `/cmd/gctcli`.
-  + Modify the following example command to your needs: `.\gctcli.exe datahistory addjob savecandles --nickname=binance-spot-bnb-btc-1h-candles --exchange=binance --asset=spot --pair=BNB-BTC --interval=3600 --start_date="2020-06-02 12:00:00" --end_date="2020-12-02 12:00:00" --request_size_limit=10 --data_type=0 --max_retry_attempts=3 --batch_size=3`

 ### Candle intervals and trade fetching
 + A candle interval is required for a job, even when fetching trade data.
 This is to appropriately break down requests into time interval chunks.
 However, it is restricted to only a small range of times.
 This is to prevent fetching issues as fetching trades over a period of days or weeks will take a significant amount of time.
 When setting a job to fetch trades, the allowable range is less than 4 hours and greater than 10 minutes.
 So an interval of 1 hour will then fetch an hour's worth of trade data.